Getting started for workspace creators

 Before we go any further, think about how you might pre-establish channel naming guidelines.
 Not only would this help members find the information they are looking for more efficiently, but it helps keep conversations in each location-relevant and focused.

 Next, establish channel naming guidelines.
 Using a standard set of prefixes (like #help- , #team-, #project-, etc.) keeps channels organised and predictable.
-If someone is looking for help with their employee benefits, they’d be able to see very quickly which channels were available using the Quick Switcher.
+If someone is looking for help with their employee benefits, they’d be able to see very quickly what channels were available using the Quick Switcher.

 Did we mention that this is such a crucial element of your workspace’s setup?
 It really is, so we have an entire article dedicated to organising and naming channels in our Help Centre.✨